mitchdzugan/StreamOfRedditness/README.md

  * ui for settings threads
  * mobile
  * webrtc
+ * move from tree-based ui to flat-list ui

 TODO: IO operations that need to be figured out in react-native
  * syncLocalStorage